Skip to content

 Overview

-Microsoft has created a new cloud-based SaaS-only combined ERP/CRM solution called Microsoft Dynamics 365.
-This provides a new web-based version of Dynamics AX (renamed Dynamics 365 for Finance and Operations) and an updated Microsoft Dynamics CRM Online.
+Microsoft has developed a new cloud-based, SaaS-only ERP/CRM solution called Microsoft Dynamics 365.
+This solution offers a new web-based version of Dynamics AX (now rebranded as Dynamics 365 for Finance and Operations) and an updated Microsoft Dynamics CRM Online.

-1. Dynamics 365 for Finance and Operations – this is the subject of this section, please read on if you are testing these modules.
+1. Dynamics 365 for Finance and Operations – This is the subject of this section.
+Continue reading if you are testing these modules.

-2. Dynamics 365 for Sales – this is a rebrand of Dynamics CRM and is covered in corresponding section.
+2. Dynamics 365 for Sales – a rebrand of [Dynamics CRM], which is covered in the corresponding section.

 clip0142